2021 Sudanese coup d'état: 2019 coup and revolution

 President Omar al-Bashir, who had ruled the country since the 1989 coup, was overthrown by the military in April 2019 after weeks of mass protests, with the Transitional Military Council (TMC) taking power.
 Protests continued for some months.
 The Khartoum massacre took place in June.
-The protestors represented by the Forces of Freedom and Change (FFC) agreed to a power-sharing deal with the military, creating the Sovereignty Council in August 2019.
+The protestors represented by the Forces of Freedom and Change (FFC) agreed to a power-sharing deal with the military, creating the Sovereignty Council in August 2019 and the Abdalla Hamdok government in November 2019.
 According to the TMC–FFC agreement, the transition process would last three years and three months.
 The Sovereignty Council was to be led by a military figure for 21 months, followed by a civilian leader for 18 months.
 The handover was planned to take place in November 2021.

 September coup attempt

 In September 2021, a military coup attempt was thwarted by the government.
 According to the Minister of Information, the perpetrators were "remnants of the former regime" who tried to take control of the state broadcasters television buildings and the military central command.
 Following the incident, 40 officers were arrested.
 Since then, tensions between the military and civilian leaders rose as military leaders started demanding reforms to the FFC coalition and called for the replacement of the cabinet.